-Gårdsjön S 5E04 Aneboda SE14 Kindla SE15 Gammtratten SE16
+Gårdsjön SE04 Aneboda SE14 Kindla SE 15 Gammtratten SE16

 mm % of P mm % of P mm % of P mm % of P

-Bulk precipitation, P 1322 100 777 100 822 100 846 100
+Bulk precipitation, P 1103 100 736 100 966 100 579 100

-Throughfall, TF 1038 79 670 86 528 64 652 77

-Interception, P-TF 284 21 107 14 294 36 194 23

-Runoff, R 780 59 387 50 387 47 571 67

-P-R 542 41 390 50 435 53 275 33
+Throughfall, TF 925 84 838 114 948 98 566 98

+Interception, P-TF 178 16 -102 -14 18 18 13 2

+Runoff, R 748 68 298 41 418 43 518 89

+P-R 355 32 438 59 548 57 61 11

+Table 2: Compilation of the 2021 water balances for the four Swedish IM sites.
 P - Precipitation, TF - Throughfall, I - Interception, R - Water runoff

-At the northern site SE16 Gammtratten, throughfall and bulk precipitation use to be fairly similar, but in 2020 throughfall only reached 77%.
-The latter is probably a more reasonable estimate compared with earlier years.
+At the northern site SE16 Gammtratten, throughfall and bulk precipitation used to be fairly similar also found in 2021, but in 2020 throughfall only reached 77%.
+The latter is probably a more reasonable estimate compared with earlier years and 2021.
 Presumably, snow deposition infers large uncertainties, which in earlier years could have caused erroneous estimates of especially bulk precipitation.
-Related to the 2020 precipitation, however, both evapotranspiration and runoff gave reasonable amounts.
-In summary and based on the estimated evapotranspiration (P-R), the years 2020 and 2019 showed reasonable evapotranspiration being lowest at the northern SE16 Gammtratten site (Table 2).
+In 2021, throughfall was high, interception and evapotranspiration being low.
+In 2020, however, both evapotranspiration and runoff gave reasonable amounts.
+In summary and based on the estimated evapotranspiration (P-R) 2021, low values could be concluded for SE04 Gårdsjön and SE16 Gammtratten.
+The years 2020 and 2019 showed more reasonable evapotranspiration.
+Even though, lowest values would be found at the northern SE16 Gammtratten site, the value 61 mm is too low (Table 2).
 In 2018, the very dry summer furnished low evapotranspiration at all four sites.

-Water chemistry in 2020
+Water chemistry in 2021

-Low ion concentrations in bulk deposition (electrolytical conductivity $1-2 \text{ mS m}^{-1}$ ) characterised all four Swedish IM sites.
-The concentrations of ions in throughfall, which includes dry deposition, were higher at the three more southern sites.
-At the northern site SE16 Gammtratten, the conductivity in throughfall (0.7 mS m-1) was almost the same as in bulk deposition indicating very low sea salt deposition and uptake of ions by the trees.
-At the two most southern sites, sea salt deposition provides tangibly higher ion concentrations, especially at the west coast SE04 Gårdsjön site with 4.8 mS m-1 in throughfall and 2.0 mS m-1 in bulk deposition.
+Low ion concentrations in bulk deposition (electrolytical conductivity 1-2 mS m-1) characterised all four Swedish IM sites.
+The concentrations of ions in throughfall that include dry deposition, were higher at the two southern sites.
+At the central and northern sites SE15 Kindla and SE16 Gammtratten, the conductivity in throughfall (0.8 mS m-1) was almost the same as in bulk deposition indicating very low sea salt deposition and uptake of ions by the trees.
+At the two southern sites, sea salt deposition provides tangibly higher ion concentrations, especially at the west coast SE04 Gårdsjön site, 3 mS m-1 in throughfall and c.
+2 mS m-1 in bulk deposition.
 The groundwater pathways are fairly short and shallow in the catchments, providing rapid soil solution flow paths from infiltration to surface water runoff.
 However, the conductivity in soil water was higher compared to throughfall showing influences from evapotranspiration and soil chemical processes.

-The deposition acidity has during the last 10 years been rather similar at all sites with somewhat higher pH values (0-0.3 units) in throughfall compared with bulk deposition.
-In 2020, however, SE04 Gårdsjön, SE15 Kindla and SE16 Gammtratten had similar pH (5.1-5.3) in both bulk deposition and throughfall.
-The site SE14 Aneboda had 0.6 pH units higher pH in throughfall compared with in bulk deposition (Table 3).
+The deposition acidity has during the last 10 years been rather similar at all sites with somewhat higher pH values at three sites (0.0-0.6 units) in throughfall compared with bulk deposition.
+SE15 Kindla deviated from this with 0.1 pH-units higher in bulk deposition.
+In 2021, however, SE15 Kindla and SE16 Gammtratten had similar pH (5.1-5.3) in both bulk deposition and throughfall.
+The sites SE04 Gårdsjön and SE14 Aneboda had 0.4 and 0.6 pH units, respectively higher pH in throughfall compared with in bulk deposition (Table 3).